vikilabs/rpi.file.share/README.md

     <local_folder_to_share> : Full path of folder name to be shared over the network

-    <share_name>            : Can provide any name.
+    <share_name>            : Can be any name.
 The share can be accessed by this name over the network ( default name is my_share )

     Example: